Top of this page

 Burning means, generally, reacting with atmospheric oxygen, O2.
 When the remains of the plants, the fossil fuels, are burnt deliberately to be able to use them as energy sources, O2 combines with the hydrogen, H, to form water, H2O, and with the carbon, C, to form CO2.
 These reactions take place while releasing much heat, and that is the enery we use, and have used, in abundance.
 The water entering the atmosphere is pure and thus poses no probem at all.
 But the CO2 produced is also emitted into the atmosphere; because no one could see it or smell it, until the 1970s hardly anyone realized that something was wrong.

 The climate is changing very rapidly now, we are running from record to record.
 Reducing CO2 emissions, and measures such as re- and afforestation, are needed badly but it will not be enough.
-The atmosphere behaves as a blanket around the earth; a blanket which is necessary because without it we would freeze.
+The atmosphere behaves as a blanket around the Earth; a blanket which is necessary because without it we would freeze.
 But because not any large scale action was taken in the last decennia of the previous century, and the detrimental effects of the surplus of CO2 in the atmosphere started to be generally recognized only slowly early in this century, we now are living under an atmospheric blanket which has grown far too thick, and makes the ice on the poles melt.
 We therefore have no choice if we want to prevent the rising of the sea levels; we have to clean out this world wide waste-bin.
 What we brought into the atmosphere in the last fifty years could also be cleaned up again in fifty years.
 But we have to start now, or countries will have disappeared already, engulfed by the oceans.

 Reduction and a bit of history